deadpixi/mtm/README.rst

     work out of the box on essentially all terminfo/termcap-based systems (even pretty old ones), without needing to install a new termcap entry.

-    Additionally, mtm emulates a classic DEC VT100 fairly well.
-This venerable terminal is essentially universally supported.
-For more information, see `Compatibility`_ below.

 Size
     mtm is small.
     The entire project is around 1000 lines of code.